RememberOfLife/mirabel/README.md

 * main_ctrl should be a context object (low prio)

 ## ideas
+* universal plugin load api via stringly typed plugin types
+  * e.g. get_loader_capi_version() into get_plugin_types(enum or string outputs?) into get_methods(enum or string)
+  * then the plugin catalogue can be queried for a plugin of a type just by using something like pluginmgr.get_dyn_plugins(string id)
+    * could offer some kind of filtering based on games? i.e. get_dyn_plugins_compatible(stringid, game_methods)
+  * anyone, even plugins, can then make themselves moddable and extensible by just using a call to the pluginmgr api with the plugin type, and will get returned the loaded extension method wrappers if any
 * chat window should nerver draw focus from click
   * also, messages should fade out from view over time
   * offer hotkey 'y' to show history while holding, this ALSO enabled drag focus